mageeanbrown/mageeanbrown.github.io/_projects/8_project.md

     </div>
 </div>
 <div class="caption">
     The "looks-like" prototype of our device.
+The device uses a rechargable battery pack with a large enough capacity to work all day.
 </div>